Ohio's Revolutionary War Veteran Graves Project

 down arrow right arrow

 We understand some users are experiencing issues, especially after downloading the Survey123 app.
-The most common problem is not being able to find the survey forms or being prompted to log in.
+The most common problem is not finding the survey forms or being prompted to log in.
 We’ve updated the Field Collection Instructions to make the process easier.
-You can find them here: Guide to Field Collection for Public Researchers.
 Please pay special attention to Page 2 of the instructions.
-After installing the Survey123 app, you must access the Grave Marker Survey Form and the Cemetery Survey Form using the specific links (QR codes) provided in the guide.
+After installing the Survey123 app, you must access the Grave Marker Survey Form and the Cemetery Survey Form using the specific links (or QR codes) provided in the guide.
 This step is essential to load the forms into your app.
 You do not need to create an account or pay for Survey123.
 If you're being asked to log in or subscribe, please revisit the instructions to ensure you’re following the correct access steps.

 down arrow right arrow